lobstahbots/Scouting-Schedule-Generator/README.md

   -a, --start-scout <matches>          The number of matches to scout after skipping skip-start-scout matches. (default: 3) -m, --min-scout <times>              The minimum number of times a team should be scouted. (default: 6) -M, --min-scouter-at-match <number>  The minimum number of scouters that should be at each match.
 This is useful if you want somebody to be watching each match, even if the other parameters don't cause any of the teams in it to be scouted. (default: 1)
+  -U, --url-template <urlTemplate>     URL template for scouter links.
+Only works with xlsx format.
+Default is no link.
+See README for more information.
   --help                               display help for command
 ```